HelloIAmRomain/media-organizer/README.md

 ## Contributing
 Feel free to open an issue or submit a pull request if you have suggestions or improvements.

+## TODO
+1. For now the sort is done in one level of folders, the next step is to check recurcively the folders (ex : year > month, ...)
+   --> Find a way to show and select the layers of folders

+2. Next step is to use image metadata and filename to propose most relevant date (if file system is date-based)

+3. The goal is to use AI to compare the image to the ones in the folder  (what, how ?) to propose the best location based on its characteristics.
+And why not, if possible, propose to rearange the folders to better sort the media.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](./LICENSE) file for details.